Nivetha-suresh/face_tracking_system/README.md

-##📌 Real-Time Face Tracking and Gender Detection System##
+# 📌 Real-Time Face Tracking and Gender Detection System

-🚀 Overview
+## 🚀 Overview
 This project is a real-time computer vision application that detects human faces from a live webcam feed and predicts the gender of each detected individual.
 It also counts the number of people present in the frame dynamically.

 The system leverages deep learning-based pre-trained models for accurate face detection and gender classification, integrated into an interactive web interface using Streamlit.

+---

-🎯 Features
+## 🎯 Features
-🎥 Real-time webcam-based face detection
+- 🎥 Real-time webcam-based face detection
-👥 Automatic people counting
+- 👥 Automatic people counting
-🧠 Gender prediction using deep learning models
+- 🧠 Gender prediction using deep learning models
-📦 Lightweight and efficient implementation
+- ⚡ Fast and efficient processing
-🌐 Interactive UI using Streamlit
+- 🌐 Interactive UI using Streamlit

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Programming Language
+### 👨‍💻 Programming Language

-Python
+- Python

-Libraries & Frameworks
+### 📚 Libraries & Frameworks

-OpenCV (cv2) – Image processing and deep learning inference Streamlit – Web interface for real-time display
+- OpenCV (cv2) – Image processing and DNN inference
+- Streamlit – Web-based UI
-NumPy – Array operations (internally used by OpenCV)
+- NumPy – Array operations

-Deep Learning Models
+### 🤖 Deep Learning Models

-Pre-trained Caffe models for:
-Face Detection (DNN-based)
+- Face Detection Model (OpenCV DNN)
-Gender Classification
+- Gender Classification Model (Caffe)

-How It Works
+---

+## 📂 Project Working
 The webcam captures live video frames.
 Each frame is processed using OpenCV's DNN module.
 Faces are detected using a pre-trained face detection model.